-Nerve cells help the body to respond to various stimuli through the mediating effect of sodium, potassium and calcium ions.
-The three main muscle types are distinguishable by their structure and mode of contractions.
+You can conclude by saying nerve cells help the body to respond to various stimuli through the mediating effect of sodium, potassium and calcium ions.
+You could have noted that the three main muscle types are distinguishable by their structure and mode of contractions.